blackout-dev/stack/readme.md

-# BLACKOUT stack
+# BLACKOUTS stack

-Run the BLACKOUT stack with [Docker Compose](https://docs.docker.com/compose/)
+Run the BLACKOUTS stack with [Docker Compose](https://docs.docker.com/compose/)

 This stores example environment files and a Docker Compose configuration.